LibraryOfCongress/api.congress.gov/Documentation/CongressionalRecordEndpoint.md

 `<Results>`

-Parent container for congressional record issues.
+Parent container for Congressional Record issues.
 A `<Results>` element may include the following children:

 - `<Issues>`
-  - Container for congressional record issues.
+  - Container for Congressional Record issues.
 An `<Issues>` element may include the following children:
     - `<item>`
-      - Container for an individual congressional record issue.
+      - Container for an individual COngressional Record issue.
 An `<item>` element is repeatable and may include the following children:
         - `<Congress>` (e.g., 117)
-          - The congress associated with the congressional record issue.
+          - The Congress associated with the Congressional Record issue.
           - View the [field values list of Congresses](https://www.congress.gov/help/field-values/congresses) on Congress.gov.
 Read more [about Congresses](https://www.congress.gov/help/legislative-glossary#glossary_congress) on Congress.gov.
         - `<Issue>` (e.g., 136)
-          - The congressional record's issue number.
+          - The Congressional Records's issue number.
         - `<Links>`
           - Container for links to the individual sections of the issue.
 A `<Links>` element may include the following children:
             - `<Digest>`